MIT MBA GMAT Scores: What Score Do I Need?

 In general, a good GMAT score is one that is equal to your target school’s median or average GMAT score.
 However, as we’ve just discussed, all MBA applicants are different, so what constitutes a competitive GMAT score for MIT Sloan will vary from one applicant to the next, not only because factors such as GPA and work experience are weighed, but also because MBA admissions committees generally seek to pull together a diverse student body.

 With all of that in mind, part of the process of setting your GMAT goal for MIT Sloan is determining which of the data points in your profile will be considered strengths and which will be considered weaknesses.
-In other words, you may need to use GMAT score to offset weaker points in your application, so you’ll want to set your score goal accordingly.
+In other words, you may need to use your GMAT score to offset weaker points in your application, so you’ll want to set your score goal accordingly.

 Of course, all of this analysis must be done in relation to the MIT MBA class profile.
 Specifically, you should think of your direct competition as those MIT Sloan students whose profiles are similar to yours, and ask yourself, how deep is the pool you’re swimming in?
 For example, let’s say your applicant profile falls mostly within the averages at Sloan.
 Perhaps you’re a white male with 5 years of work experience in consulting, an undergraduate degree in Engineering, and a GPA of 3.5.
 In that case, a GMAT score that is well above the median of 720 may be necessary for you to rise to the top of a sea of similar applicants.

 In fact, you probably want to aim for the upper end of the middle 80% score range, and depending on the specifics of your profile, you may want to consider whether you need a score above that range, perhaps 770 or higher.
-As a general rule, people in groups that are overrepresented in MBA applicant pools need to earn higher GMAT scores in order to stand out among their peers.
+As a general rule, people in groups that are overrepresented in MBA applicant pools need to earn higher GMAT scores to stand out among their peers.
 So, you need to consider how you stack up next to the “average” student in Sloan’s MBA program and whether you’ll be competing against a lot of other applicants who have profiles similar to yours.

 TTP PRO TIP: